altometer/Notepad/_posts/2016-09-02-Ethereum-Monitoring-At-Work.markdown

 This sets the $etherminejson to all the available data from the API.
 Invoke-RestMethod is quite nice, it will auto-parse a json api for us to use like so.

 Well that's neat.
 Look, we can access every parameter we might need simply by addressing $etherminejson.<thingy>.
-And, ass you can see, he's very smart and usually leaves less than a penny in his mining wallet.
+And, as you can see, he's very smart and usually leaves less than a penny in his mining wallet.
 This is definitely best practice.
 Add a layer or two of abstraction from your public-facing wallet number to face less risk of theft or bombardment.

 Let's set up another one of these for the etherscan API.
 Same trick as before, using Invoke-RestMethod.